- From Ridge to Reef

 Smoking policy: No smoking is allowed on Oceanic Society cruises.

-Age Restrictions: Age minimum 10; an adult must accompany youths under 15.
+Age Restrictions: Age minimum 10; an adult must accompany children under 15.
+Children must wear a life jacket at all times while aboard the vessel.

-For recorded information on Oceanic Society's current sightings of wildlife please call the sightings hotline: 415 258-8220
+For recorded information on Oceanic Society's current wildlife sightings please call: 415 258-8220